Jkillelea/jkillelea.github.io/_posts/2018-05-17-reading-data-in-julia.md

 categories: [posts, update]
 ---

 Reading data into and out of Julia has been the number one pain point for me.
-MATLAB (and by extent, Octave) makes it very easy.
+MATLAB (and by extension, Octave) makes it very easy.
 Reading in your text based numeric data is as simple as

 {% highlight matlab %}